 How our video system works

-We have two video cameras, a PTZOptics PT20X-NDI and a HuddleCamHD Pro IP.
-Both cameras deliver their video (NDI/HX) over ethernet and both cameras are powered over ethernet (PoE).
-They have both been set up to deliver 720x1280x30Hz video and can be controlled remotely.
+We have three video cameras, a PTZOptics PT20X-NDI and two HuddleCamHD Pro IP.
+These cameras deliver their video (NDI/HX) over ethernet and are powered over ethernet (PoE).
+They have been set up to deliver 720x1280x30Hz video and can be controlled remotely.

 This is our main camera and it is very versatile; it can pan and tilt and has a 20x zoom lens.
 It is on a pillar at the left side of the sanctuary.
 It has a power switch on the back (on the base just inside the left edge).
 When you turn it on in will start to move through its range to test itself (please take the lens cap off before you switch it on and place it behind the camera.).
 It is controlled remotely.

 After you have used it and if you aren’t going to use it again for a few days please turn it off and cover the lens.

 This camera is at the front of the church on a tripod and is used primarily to record the musicians.
 It has a large 4K sensor and you can pan/tilt/zoom electronically across this sensor (nothing physically moves) as long as you output at a lower resolution.
 Because it has been set up to output 720×1280 you effectively have 3x zoom capability.
 Unfortunately it doesn’t have a power switch so you can just unplug the ethernet cable to turn it off.

 We have a second camera for the soloist up in the chancel.